webpack/webpack.js.org/content/guides/code-splitting-async.md

 import('./component').then(Component => /* ... */);
 ```

-`Component` in both of those cases resolves to the same thing, meaning in the case of using `import()` with ES2015 modules you have to explicity access default and named exports:
+`Component` in both of those cases resolves to the same thing, meaning in the case of using `import()` with ES2015 modules you have to explicitly access default and named exports:

 ```js
 async function main() {